By Amy Hoyt

 Mormonism arrived on the shores of Sub-Saharan Africa in 1853.
 That year, missionaries from The Church of Jesus Christ of Latter-day Saints (LDS) began proselytizing among the white European South Africans.
 Church growth was minimal during the early years, as a language barrier and government restrictions halted missionary work in South Africa from 1865-1903.
 Starting in 1930 LDS missionaries began working in Zimbabwe and during the twentieth century missionary efforts began to increase in African nations from the late 1970’s, coinciding with the lifting of the 1978 temple and priesthood ban against those of African descent.
 As the LDS church grew on the continent, an African Area was established in 1990.
 Today, Africa is one of the fastest growing areas for the LDS church.
 The LDS church has over 2,300 congregations, thirty-five missions, and four temples in thirty-one of the fifty-four African countries that are recognized by the African Union and the United Nations.
 Currently, LDS membership in Africa has surpassed 660,000.

 The Community of Christ (CoC) also has a presence in Africa with membership steadily increasing, despite the Western decline in its membership.
 Currently, the CoC has congregations in twelve of the African nations with a collective membership of around 35,000.
-Unlike the LDS church, the CoC has ordained an indigenous African man, Bunda C. Chibwe, to the highest ecclesiastical body, the Quorum of the Twelve.
+Unlike the LDS church, the CoC has ordained an indigenous African man, Bunda C. Chibwe, and an indigenous African woman, Catherine Mambwe, to the highest ecclesiastical body, the Quorum of the Twelve.
 The CoC missionary model is slightly different than that of the LDS model in that they set up nonprofit foundations and work through partnership and service within specific countries in order to build their membership.

 Methods and Themes